 Click here to learn how ekincare's smart cover can help manage employees' mental wellness and general health.

 Studies have found that it takes people an astonishing 23 minutes and 15 seconds to return to what they were initially working on whenever they face interruptions.
 The primary step to focusing on a single task at a time is to remove the highest possible number of interruptions you face daily when at work.
 Here are a few ways to take charge of your external environment to maximize focus.

 Fight digital distraction with online tools - The multitude of apps and websites that we use on a day to day basis are among the top distracting factors that keep us from staying focused.
-"Simply avoiding" these factors is no longer a viable option, as our work is now dependent on the internet.
+"Simply avoiding" these factors is no longer a viable option, as our work is now dependent on the internet, and sometimes, on social media.
 However, we can discipline ourselves to use other tools at our disposal which will block digital distractions for us.
 A number of tools such as "Freedom" and "Anti-Social", both available as browser extensions, help block such websites for predefined chunks of time.

 Reduce the number of notifications - This is an age-old and simple piece of advice, simply due to its sheer effectiveness.
 Try reducing the number of desktop notifications for a short time, and you will see a major difference in your daily productivity.

 If turning your phone notifications off doesn't seem feasible, it may be a good idea to experiment with "priority notifications".
 Android and iOS both have a built-in feature to allocate priority status to the specified apps on the phone.
 In some cases, it is also possible to automatically switch priority mode on or off at preset times of the day.
 This is a very simple way of cutting out unnecessary interruptions while making sure that all important notifications reach you as required.